judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 # Modeling emission distribution using DNN

+Once the feature space representations of audio signal $(f_1, \cdots,
-The emission distribution is often assumed to be discrete, Gaussian or mixture of Gaussian in previous speech recognition tasks.
+\f_T)$ are obtained, the emission distribution in the HMM framework is often assumed to be multinomial (for discrete features), Gaussian or mixture of Gaussian (for continuous features).
 Recently there has been an emergence where the emission distribution is replaced with a deep neural network, leading to DNN/HMM framework.

-In this framework, a DNN is trained to estimate $p(x_t \| f_t)$.
+In the DNN/HMM framework, a DNN is trained to estimate $p(x_t \| f_t)$
+by training on a labeled corpus.
+Suppose we have feature sequence
+$(f_1, \cdots, f_T)$ as well as their corresponding labels $(c_1,
+\cdots, c_T)$.
+We could train a neural network to approximate $p(c_t |
+f_t)$.
+For example we could fit a convolutional network with certain loss function using back propagation algorithms.
+Once the mapping from
+$f_t$ to $c_t$ is trained, we use the output of from the trained DNN as the latent state estimate for a testing sequence.
 According to Bayes's law, we have

 $$ p(f_t | x_t) = \frac{p(x_t | f_t) * p(f_t)}{p(x_t)}. $$

-This equation suggests that the emission distribution could be estimated with a DNN model by dividing the "posterior" state distribution $p(x_t \| f_t)$ by the "prior" state distribution
+This equation suggests that the emission distribution in HMM could be replaced by the DNN model, by dividing the "posterior" state distribution $p(x_t \| f_t)$ with the "prior" state distribution
 $p(x_t)$ [^ref2].
 The factor $p(f_t)$ is common across all different states, therefore it is canceled in the Forward-Backward pass algorithms in HMM.

+There are several advantages of using a pre-trained model as the emission distribution.
+First, we removed the parametric assumption of the emission distribution, leading to a more general situation.
+Second, the feature mapping $f_t = \phi(y_t)$ mentioned previously could be simplified.
+This greatly reduced our labor in choosing a suitable mapping function, since the high level features are automatically learned in a DNN model [^ref4].

 This idea leads following iterative optimization procedure

 1. Train a DNN/HMM based on a labeled data set, e.g. TIMIT